Online Writing Lab

 Preposition – A preposition shows the relationship between a noun or pronoun and some other word in the sentence.
 This relationship is spatial, temporal, or directional.
 For instance, in the sentence Mark walked towards the house, the word towards is a preposition since it shows direction.
 When linked with nouns or pronouns, prepositions create word groups referred to as prepositional phrases.
 (In the previous example, towards the house is a prepositional phrase.)

 - Coordinating conjunctions (for, and, nor, but, or, yet, so) are used to connect similar words or independent clauses (sentences) together.
+Coordinating conjunctions are often referred to with the acronym FANBOYS.

 - Correlative conjunctions are a combination of a coordinating conjunction and another word (example: In the sentence both John and I are having a hard time with the homework, both…and are the correlative conjunctions.)